Binge sleeping and napping can help you keep your overall snooze tally in good shape.

-What’s more, the focus on getting eight hours of rest every day can make us more stressed – but it shouldn’t, says Dr Petra Simic, clinical director of Bupa Health Clinics.
+What’s more, the focus on getting eight hours of rest every day can give us more anxiety about sleep – but it shouldn’t, says Dr Petra Simic, clinical director of Bupa Health Clinics.
 It’s an unrealistic demand for many people because it ignores the individual nature of sleep.

 “Putting a number on how many hours of sleep we should get just isn’t realistic,” says Simic.
 “When we talk about ‘good’ and ‘bad’ sleep we’re creating fear about something that is as personal to you as a fingerprint.”